 I had started tracking Matthew nearly a week before it tore through Haiti and Cuba, so we had time to get ready—something we don’t always have in the disaster business.
 Hurricanes can bring about a wide range of response efforts, from life-threatening winds to devastating floods, and those scenarios can require an army of well-trained individuals and a host of equipment and supplies.
-FIR is fortunate to have small caches of supplies, trucks and trailers strategically located throughout the country, so we often pre-stage equipment and responders for larger events where we want to reduce our response time.
+FIR is fortunate to have small caches of supplies, trucks and trailers strategically located throughout the country, so we often pre-stage equipment and responders for larger events when we want to reduce our response time.

 The key to staging is to find a place that will be safe and provide a launching point that will get resources in as quickly as possible in multiple directions.
 With Matthew’s large projected path, Georgia or South Carolina looked to be ideal staging sites.
 On October 5, I contacted the Departments of Agriculture in both states; within minutes, I had written invitations to stage.
 Given that it looked like Florida would be hardest hit, I selected Waycross, GA, and started our vehicles rolling while I made a mad dash for the San Francisco airport.

-We have a number of amazing partners in the Gulf states, including Louisiana.
+We have a number of amazing partners in the Gulf states.
 I contacted Dr. Renee Poirrier with the Louisiana State Animal Response Team to see if we could borrow their response trailer, which would shave some serious response time off the trip to Georgia.
 I am not exaggerating when I say that within two hours of my request, they had their vehicle on its way to the coast.
 With Dave Marcantel at the wheel, they rolled in at just about the same time I was landing in Savannah.

 Earlier that day we had received a request from Glynn County Animal Control, located in the county right next to our staging area, to aid their evacuation, rescue and sheltering efforts.
 And just as Dave was arriving—talk about great timing!—we received another request to evacuate 36 animals from the Humane Society of South Coastal Georgia.
 Dave was able to get their animals over to our emergency shelter in Waycross.
 From that point forward, it was non-stop for us.